univention/ucs-school/doc/ucsschool-changelog/README.md

 from the YAML files in [/doc/errata/staging](../errata/staging) and [/doc/errata/published](../errata/published).
 Write the entry for a package in its advisory, in both `en:` and `de:`, not in `changelog.rst`.
+The texts are parsed as reStructuredText, so write the product name as the substitution `|UCSUAS|` and never as the literal `UCS@school`, which docutils turns into a `mailto:` link.
+`validate-advisories` rejects the literal.
 The rendered sections are marked as not translatable, so they never appear in `locales/de/LC_MESSAGES/changelog.po`.